-Holiday shopping involves handling cash, opening store doors, and using germy ATMs.
-One British study found that ATMs have nearly the same amount of bacteria that can cause diarrhea and other sicknesses as public toilets.
-When New York University researchers tested dollar bills, they identified 3,000 types of bacteria, including bacteria that cause gastric ulcers, pneumonia, staph infections, and food poisoning.
+Shopping during the holiday season or during the winter sales involves handling cash, opening store doors, and using germy ATMs.
+In 2014, as part of the Dirty Money Project, New York University researchers tested dollar bills and identified 3,000 types of bacteria, including bacteria that cause gastric ulcers, pneumonia, staph infections, and food poisoning.
 If possible, keep gloves on when you touch door handles or shopping carts, and wash your hands or use hand sanitizer before you eat lunch at the mall.

-It’s normal to feel a little lonely amid all the holiday cheer surrounding you.
+It’s normal to feel a little lonely during the winter holidays or days like Valentine’s Day.
 “People who don’t have social support systems may watch TV, see families celebrating together, and feel much more isolated and depressed than they do other times of the year,” says Dr. Boling.
 “This causes an increase in the stress hormone cortisol, which suppresses the immune system.”
 If you feel very depressed, see a doctor, who may suggest therapy or medication.
 For a mild case of the blues, try volunteering or reconnecting with friends.
 It may be just what you need to spark holiday spirit and stay healthy.
 Next, read up on these silent signs that your body might be in big trouble.